nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Adds a budget with an amount specified by user.
 Stores budget in user system.
 Budget must not already exist in user system, otherwise use edit_budget instead.

+* If no budget is present, the default budget value is 0.

 Format: `add_budget b/BUDGET`